A librarian can:

 941-487-4409 or email@example.com.

 Tammera Race is the Systems, Metadata, and Assessment Librarian.
 She earned her B.A. in Environmental Studies from New College, an M.S. in Horticultural Science (with a minor in Wetland Science) from the University of Florida, and an M.L.I.S. from the University of Wisconsin-Milwaukee.
 For more than a decade, Tammera worked to conserve Florida native plants, through research, restoration, education and outreach.
 For the past four years, she has been an assistant professor and science & technology catalog librarian at Western Kentucky University.
 Her publications include “Resource Discovery Tools: Supporting Serendipity” in Planning and Implementing Resource Discovery Tools (2012).
 She and her family enjoy exploring Sarasota’s natural and cultural resources.
 You can view her CV here or contact her at 941-487-4405 or firstname.lastname@example.org

-Caroline Reed is the Social Sciences Librarian and Library Thesis Coordinator.
+Caroline Reed is the Social Sciences Librarian.
 She is originally from Northampton, MA.
 Caroline earned a BSW and worked as an